margaretfoster/margaretfoster/README.md

 ### Theoretically-grounded dimensionality reduction

-My current main line of research with a lab at Duke is on applying a novel Item Response Theory (IRT) model that produces interpretable underlying dimensions.
+My current main line of research with a lab at Duke is on applying a novel Item Response Theory model--- called IRT-M---that produces interpretable underlying dimensions.
-We are developing the code into an R package for distribution,
+The package is available at the [IRT-M Github repository](https://github.com/dasiegel/IRT-M) and can be installed for R using your preferred GitHub-supporting package installer, such as `install_github()` call from `devtools` or `pgk_install()` from the `pak` library.

-Our current projects include:
+Our current projects use IRT-M to:

-- Identifying latent "threat" dimensions for perception of threats to cultural, economic, health, religion, and society along with support for immigration and the European Union in the Februrary-March 2021 Eurobarometer survey (round 94.3).
+- Identify latent "threat" dimensions for perception of threats to cultural, economic, health, religion, and society along with support for immigration and the European Union in the Februrary-March 2021 Eurobarometer survey (round 94.3).
-- Extracting a latent "satisfaction with the status quo" dimension from more than 100,000 respondents to rounds 4, 5, and 6 of the Afrobarometer survey in 34 countries.
+- Extract a latent "satisfaction with the status quo" dimension from more than 100,000 respondents to rounds 4, 5, and 6 of the Afrobarometer survey in 34 countries.
 We correlate the satisfaction dimension with the local occurrance of instability and anti-state mobilization.

 ### Measuring Geopolitical Risk Factors
 I have a long-running research program on using machine learning and event data to estimate the behavior of actors who contribute to geopolitical threats.